How it works

 Decide

 Binary.
-Authorise or block.
+Authorise or deny.
 The decision is deterministic, given the same inputs it produces the same output every time.
 There is no grey zone, no retry, no human-in-the-loop delay.
-The enforcement decision is made in under 50ms.
+The authorisation decision is made in under 50ms.
 The action either proceeds or it does not.
 There is no third option.

 Stage 05